-1. The issue of Cash Flow – Cash flow is among the most significant aspects of a triumphant startup business.
-Close to 82 per cent of small businesses that fail is because of ‘poor cash flow’ management skills.
+- The issue of Cash Flow – Cash flow is among the most significant aspects of a triumphant startup business.
+Close to 82 percent of small businesses that fail is because of ‘poor cash flow’ management skills.
 Seasonal fluctuations, delayed customer payments, rising costs, emergency expenses, and a number of more factors can lead to a cash crunch which threatens the company’s ability to grow and survive.

 Solution – Begin by filling out a ‘cash flow’ statement utilizing a template which can show you where and when money flows in & out of your business.
 It also helps you forecast cash flow hazards thereby allowing you to plan in accordance.
 Cash flow tools can help you manage your business in a far better manner.

 3. The threat of Cyber Attacks – If you have an internet connection, you have the risk of a cyber attack.
-A small business cannot afford to have experienced a breach which exposes sensitive core data to the cyber criminals.
+A small business cannot afford to have experienced a breach that exposes sensitive core data to cybercriminals.
 Apart from this, direct losses, small businesses face the probability of legal action or fines, if the consumer data is compromised.